wahlstrommm/wahlstrommm/README.md

-* 🌍  I'm based in Sweden
+* 🌍  I'm based in Sweden, Uppsala
 * 🖥️  See my portfolio at: [www.magnusvahlstrom.se](http://magnusvahlstrom.se)
 * ✉️  You can contact me at: [wahlstrommm@gmail.com](mailto:wahlstrommm@gmail.com)